danpeig/joplin-plugin-linewraptoggle/README.md

 - The plugin does not modify note content - all styling is applied externally
 - Separate control for markdown editor and viewer
 - State persists across Joplin sessions
-- Compatible with CodeMirror 6
+- Acts on tables and code blocks
 - Cross-platform support (Desktop and Mobile)

 ## Limitations